liveangela/th3me.js/README.md

 3. UDF

-The most important part is the second param - "methods", inside which you can define your own objects and animations.
-But it is required to use the same method name since the class method override mechanism.
-All the inner method names are as followed:
+The most important part is the second param - "options", inside which you can define your own objects and animations.
+But it is required to use the same props/method name since the class method override mechanism.
+All the inner prop/method names are as followed:

 props
 * canvasSet